bessarabov/mac2mqtt/README.md

 ## MQTT topics structure

 Program is working with several MQTT topics.
-All topix are prefixed with `mac2mqtt` + `COMPUTER_NAME`.
+All topix are prefixed with `mac2mqtt` + `/` + `COMPUTER_NAME`.
-For examaple, topic with current volume on my machine is `mac2mqtt/bessarabov-osx/status/volume`
+For example, topic with current volume on my machine is `mac2mqtt/bessarabov-osx/status/volume`, in this case the PREFIX if `mac2mqtt/bessarabov-osx`.

 `mac2mqtt` send info to the topics `mac2mqtt/COMPUTER_NAME/status/#` and listen for commands in topics `mac2mqtt/COMPUTER_NAME/command/#`.